Skip to main content

 Nursing and Allied Health Division

 Length: Four semesters (A.A.S.
-Degree); Two semesters (Phlebotomy Certificate)
+Degree); Two semesters (Phlebotomy Short-Term Certificate)

-1. Unconditional admittance to the College and in good standing (minimum 2.0 cumulative GPA).
+1. Have unconditional admission to the College and be an active student in good standing (minimum, cumulative 2.0 GPA).

-2. Submit original transcripts from all colleges attended, along with high school transcripts, to the registrar or admissions by program application deadline.
+2. Submit original transcripts from all colleges/schools attended (including high school) to the registrar or admissions office by the application deadline.

-3. Submit a completed Medical Assistant Technology Application by appropriate deadline.
+3. Submit a completed Medical Assistant Technology Application by the appropriate deadline.

 5. Meet Essential Eligibility Criteria for the Nursing and Allied Health Programs.